Cold Friday by Whittaker Chambers

 Frieda Lawrence: The Memoirs and Correspondence edited by E.W.
 Tedlock Jr.

-The Paintings of D. H. Lawrence edited by Mervyn Levy, with essays by Harry T. Moore, by Jack Lindsay, by Herbert Read
+The Paintings of D. H. Lawrence edited by Mervyn Levy, with essays by Harry T. Moore and Jack Lindsay and Herbert Read

 The Complete Poems of D. H. Lawrence edited by Vivian de Sola Pinto, edited by F. Warren Roberts